Cover photo for Brent Eugene Combs's Obituary

 Brent will be remembered for his fun loving personality, unwavering work ethic, and the special connections he formed with everyone around him.
 His country boy spirit, heart of gold, and leave a legacy that will continue to inspire us all.
 He taught us that true strength lies not in grand gestures but in showing up every day, putting family first, and finding joy in creating things with your own two hands.

-A celebration of Brent's life will be held on Saturday May 10, 2025.
+A celebration of Brent's life will be held on Saturday May 10, 2025, all are welcome to attend.
+Bring your stories and memories and we will have the rest.

 "Perhaps they are not stars in the sky, but rather openings where our loved ones shine down to let us know they are happy."